-Ethical leadership studies have grown over the years in terms of style development and its impact on the organisation's environment (Thoms, 2008; Mayer et al., 2009; Lu & Lin, 2014).
-Studies have shown that ethical leadership can influence overall employees' level of organisational commitment to achieving their performance targets (Mayer et al., 2009).
+Ethical leadership studies have grown over the years regarding style development and its impact on the organisation's environment (Thoms, 2008; Mayer et al., 2009; Lu & Lin, 2014).
+Studies have shown that ethical leadership can influence employees' organisational commitment to achieving their performance targets (Mayer et al., 2009).
 The reflection of caring leaders on their subordinates positively reflects its impact on the organisation's environment (Lu & Lin, 2014).
 The study investigated the levels of effect ethical leadership would have on internal control systems.
 The findings indicated that when leaders are ethical in their role model, strictness and openness context, the value of internal control systems will also increase with significance.

 The study shows that when the organisation wants to improve the degrees of control systems, they should reflect on improving the ethical values of the leaders they employ.
 The results show that when leaders are more open and project ethical values by being an example to the employees, the employees are assumed to follow such actions as the control systems have improved.
 The components of the control environment, for example, show that conditions within the organisation's control systems are related to the leaders when the employees fully understand their duties and values at work.
-A similar study had shown that when leaders are ethical, the employee's commitment to the organisation also increases (Demirtas & Akdogan, 2015).
-The study's unique approach is its variation in terms of its impact on a control system.
+A similar study has shown that when leaders are ethical, the employee's commitment to the organisation increases (Demirtas & Akdogan, 2015).
+The study's unique approach is its variation in impact on a control system.
 Leaders are suggested to cultivate ethical values to improve the overall effectiveness of internal control systems.
 The construct of internal control systems indicates that when strong values exist in these areas, the employees are more likely to perform effectively and efficiently (Jokipii, 2009).

-Previous examinations of ethical leadership are more focused on the impact it will have on the organisation or broadly.
+Previous examinations of ethical leadership are more focused on broadly impacting the organisation.
 The study analysed individualistic behaviour and its impact on a control systems process.
-However, prior studies had strongly stated that internal control is a waste of procedural processes in an organisation (Jensen, 1993).
-The result supported the past observation in indicating that leaders are critical to effective internal control systems.
-That also shows that the styles of ethical leadership can influence the inner values of an organisation.
+However, prior studies have strongly stated that internal control wastes procedural processes in an organisation (Jensen, 1993).
+The result supported the past observation, indicating that leaders are critical to effective internal control systems.
+This also shows that ethical leadership styles can influence the inner values of an organisation.

 The findings suggest that having ethical values would influence a control system.
 From such information, the organisations should further cultivate ethical values to improve their support of the system.
 Organisations have often had cases of abuse towards any parts or components of the internal control systems that employees use for their benefit (Babatunde & Dandago, 2014).
-That often leads to acts of fraud and corruption which costs more to the organisation itself in mitigating such factors.
+That often leads to acts of fraud and corruption, which costs the organisation more in mitigating such factors.
 When there are low ethical values within a leader, large scandals such as Enron and WorldCom were largely related to the abuse of control systems in their organisations (Glenn, 2013).
-The leaders themselves played a major role in using the system that directly reflects to the employee's that these behaviours are accepted in the organisation.
+The leaders played a major role in using the system that directly reflects to the employees that these behaviours are accepted in the organisation.